 Enabling Pull Request Status, Pull Request Comment or Pull Request Summary Codacy will automatically update pull requests on GitHub with additional information when accepting pull requests.

-Pull Request Status shows whether your PR and coverage are up to standards or not as per the Pull Request Quality Settings set up for your project.
+The status shows whether your PR and coverage are up to standards or not as per the Pull Request Quality Settings set up for your project.
 To see the coverage status, please make sure the Coverage option is enabled in the PR Quality settings.

 Pull Request Comment makes a comment on the Pull Request line when a new issue is found and shows the pattern raising the issue.
 Click on the Issue link to go to Codacy to see more details about the issue and how to fix it.